 Staying consensual means respecting hesitation as much as enthusiasm.
 When partners move at a shared pace and prioritize emotional safety, voyeurism and exhibitionism can remain a trust-building exploration rather than a source of pressure or uncertainty.

-Being seen or seeing can be deeply intimate.
+Being seen or observing can be deeply intimate.
 When approached responsibly, it becomes a shared experience rooted in trust and care.